iftas-org/resources/FediCheck/readme.md

 <h3>Review Denylists</h3>
 <ol>
 <li>Select each tab to review the various lists by threshold.
 Higher thresholds of agreement will block fewer domains.</li>
-<li>List view will show a selection of comments from sources and/or [IFTAS labels](https://github.com/iftas-org/resources/tree/main/LABELS).
-Comments and labels are never copied or transmitted to your server.</li>
+<li>List view will show a selection of comments from sources and/or <a href="https://github.com/iftas-org/resources/tree/main/LABELS">IFTAS labels</a>.
+Comments and labels are for your review only, and are never transmitted to your server.</li>
 <li>Select any visible denylist using the "Subscribe to this list" button.
-This will disable any current automated updates.</li>
+Note: this will disable any current automated updates.</li>
-<li>Review which domains will be added or removed if that version were to be subscribed.
-(FediCheck will never remove domains already managed by you.)</li>
+<li>Review which domains will be added or removed once you enable the subscription.
+FediCheck will never remove domains already managed by you.</li>
 </ol>
 </td>
 <td width="40%" valign="top">